Terreii/hoodie-plugin-store-crypto/docs/update.md

 A future major version will no longer add a missing password check and fail!

-Please don't set `noPasswordCheckAutoFix` to `true` and/or have your *users change their password*.
+Please have your *users change their password* or/and don't set `noPasswordCheckAutoFix` to `true`.

+You are all set, if all your users `hoodiePluginCryptoStore/salt` doc contain a `check`-field!

 ### Dropping of support for node v6

 Because Node version 6 is end-of-life, it is now no longer supported!

 If you are still using node v6: please migrate to a newer version!
-Node version 8 will also be end-of-life at the end of this year.
+Node version 8 will also be end-of-life by the end of this year.

 ### Handling special document members is now the default